golemfactory/yagna-docs/payments/using-golem-on-mainnet/restoring-your-backed-up-golem-wallet.md

 This will unlock your key and `yagna` will be able to use it for outgoing payments.
 You can confirm that the operation succeeded by verifying that the output now reports:

 `isLocked: false`

+You'll need to unlock your key each time you start your yagna daemon because, for security reasons, yagna does not save your passphrase anywhere.

 {% endhint %}

 ### Make sure your yagna application key is bound to the correct account